Meet our team

 Kieran joined the POB team as a New Graduate in 2023, following achieving an outstanding 1st class honours degree in Sports and Exercise Science from UQ and a Masters degree in Physiotherapy from Flinders University in SA.
 He spent his teenage years living in the Bayside and is a graduate of Iona College in Wynnum.

 Kieran has experience in the field of soccer and AFL both as a sports trainer and Physio.
 His background in sports and exercise science makes him an expert in exercise prescription, and his belief on using hands-on manual therapy ensures his patients walk out feeling better.
-Kieran has a special interest in Jaw and neck pain, and is our newest member of the Jaw Clinic team.
+Kieran has a special interest in Jaw and neck pain.